5roop/task6_speech/README.md

 I tried rerunning the training pipeline with CER metric disabled, with a reduced dataset that only reads 2k files.
 That seemed to work, so I proceeded with training on the full dataset.
 For now I still have the length clipped at 5s.

 Current speed is about 0.2 it/s when training and 0.5 it/s when evaluating.
 Per device train batch size was increased to 16.

+# Addendum 2021-12-06T13:28:12

+First and second evaluations inspire hope: WER 0.43 and 0.30.
+Total training time seem to will have been about 3h.